 Because the hard skills are more tangible, people tend to focus on them more than they do on the soft skills.
 But the soft skills are the hardest to pick up and require a sustained effort over time to develop.
 Soft skills include things like empathy, patience, trusting the journey, listening, communication, and self-awareness (which by itself can solve so many problems on its own).
 Whatever practices you choose to put in place to learn them, make sure you spend more time and effort in the long run on the soft skills than you do on the hard ones, especially if one of your goals is to be satisfied and happy with what you do for a living.

 Impostor syndrome is the false belief that one isn't qualified or good enough to do what he or she does.
 It happens when we tell ourselves we are going to fail or that there is something wrong with us despite external evidence to the contrary.
 This evidence can include promotions at work, the number of clients we have, satisfied customers, strong engagement with our content, partnerships, new jobs, the list goes on.

 Many people who experienced the feelings associated with impostor syndrome in the corporate world and decided to become a coach to escape them are surprised to discover they still have them in their new entrepreneurial life.
 The good news is if you can recognize the problem, you can begin to address it.

 Want to do some more research on impostor syndrome?
 There are literally dozens of articles on the Harvard Business Review’s website that cover the topic in detail.
 Check them out.

-There are a few telltale signs you may be suffering from impostor syndrome, some of which are more likely to show up in single entrepreneurs, like coaches.
+There are a few telltale signs you may be suffering from impostor syndrome, some of which are more likely to show up in small business owners and single entrepreneurs, like coaches.
 To see if you exhibit some of these signs, ask yourself the following questions: